1937 Indian provincial elections: Other parties

-Landlords also stood as candidates in the rural seats apart from landholders' seats (as ownerehip of land in the constituency was a criteria for candidature), campaigning over issues of rural development like irrigation, education & co-operative finances.
+Landlords also stood as candidates in the rural seats apart from landholders' seats (as ownership of land in the constituency was a criterion for candidature), campaigning over issues of rural development like irrigation, education & co-operative finances.
 They favoured cooperation with the British & opposed change in tenancy rights which affected their social & economic status.
 Landlord parties like the Muslim Independent Party in Bihar, Khoti Sabha in Bombay & National Agriculturist Party in United Provinces acted as mere legislative groupings meant to serve the vested interests of its members than a political party with a definite political agenda.
 Some members of these landlord parties also held simultaneous membership of communalist groups like the Hindu Mahasabha & the Muslim League.

 The Unionist Party of Punjab, although dominated by landlords, campaigned on the urban-rural divide & over the Land Alienation Act, thereby attracting a large following of the peasantry across religious lines.
-The dominance of Punjabi Muslim landlords in the Unionist Party was challenged by the Hindu Election Board of Raja Narendra Nath, supported by urban Hindu mercantile groups.
+The dominance of Punjabi Muslim landlords in the Unionist Party was challenged by the Hindu Election Board of the veteran Punjabi Hindu politician Raja Narendra Nath wui was closely associated the Hindu Mahasabha & supported by urban Hindu mercantile groups.

 The Krishak Praja Party of Bengal, was a tenant party, in that its campaign issues were the abolition of zamindari system & wealth inequality between the rural peasantry & the urban bhadralok, which assumed a communal turn as most of the zamindars & educated gentry in the Muslim-majority region of eastern Bengal happened to be Hindus, where they acted as a dominant minority.